Low Wood, Lake District Wedding Photography venue

 Around the 20 mile mark you cross the beautiful bridge spanning the River Leven next to The Swan Hotel and Spa, another popular wedding venue.

-The route then passes three more wedding venues; Townhead Estate, a relatively new venue with a burgeoning reputation, Beech Hill and the majestic Storrs Hall, which is but a short distance back to the finishing line at The Glebe.
+Now, back to our route, which then passes three more wedding venues; Townhead Estate, Beech Hill and the majestic Storrs Hall where I have photographed many weddings.
+From Storrs Hall, it is a short distance back to the finishing line at The Glebe.

 If running isn’t your thing, then there are so many other adventure challenges throughout Cumbria.